STAMP-project/dspot/README.md

 Print TestSuiteExampleAmpl with 6 amplified test cases in dspot-out/
 ```

+###### Available Properties

+Here is the list of configuration properties of DSpot:

+* required properties:
+  * project: path to the project root directory.
+  * src: relative path (from project properties) to the source root directory.
+  * testSrc: relative path (from project properties) to the test source root directory.
+* recommended properties:
+  * outputDirectory: path to the out of dspot. (default: output)
+  * javaVersion: version used of java (default: 5)
+  * maven.home: path to the executable maven.
+If no value is specified, it will try some defaults values
+    (for instance: `/usr/share/maven/`, `usr/local/Cellar/maven/3.3.9/libexec/` ...).
+* optional properties:
+  * filter: string to filter on package or classes.
+  * maven.localRepository: path to the local repository of maven (.m2), if you need specific settings.
+  * excludedClasses: dspot will not amplify the excluded test classes.
+  * additionalClasspathElements: add elements to the classpath. (e.g. a jar file)
+  * excludedClasses: list of full qualified name of test classes to be excluded
+   by DSpot (see this [property file](https://github.com/STAMP-project/dspot/blob/master/dspot/src/test/resources/sample/sample.properties))
+  * excludedTestCases: list of test name method to be excluded
+  by DSpot (see this [property file](https://github.com/STAMP-project/dspot/blob/master/dspot/src/test/resources/sample/sample.properties))

 ### API

 The whole procedure of amplification is done by the `fr.inria.diversify.dspot.DSpot` class.